towolf/towolf.github.com/docs/SetupPsychtoolbox.markdown

 title: SetupPsychtoolbox
 categories:
   - .
+encoding: UTF-8
 ---

-SetupPsychtoolbox \- In\-place setup of PTB without network access.
+SetupPsychtoolbox - In-place setup of PTB without network access.

 This script prepares an already downloaded working copy of Psychtoolbox for use with Matlab or Octave.
 It sets proper paths, performs online